brnkrygs/simulated-mqtt-device/README.md

 4. Register your device into AWS device manager, and copy your certificates into the `/certificates/` directory (see below for details)
 5. Start script `node .` or `node index.js`

 You can register a new device with the AWS CLI.
 This is a quick way to get your device created, and the certs onto your EC2 instance in one command.
 Run this from the `/credentials/<thingname>` directory on your EC2 instance.
 This assumes your EC2 role has IoT admin permissions in IAM.
+The policy created allows the device to connect to your AWS account in the specified region, using the thing name as the MQTT client id.

 ```bash
 aws iot create-thing --thing-name "<thingname>"